Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH measurements

-With this adjustment to the Lancaster value, our result for $ \sigma_\mathrm{AB} (0,P)$ leaves a discrepancy with the surface tension measurement of Osheroff and Cross \cite{Osheroff}: our extrapolated value at melting pressure in zero field and $T_\mathrm{AB} = 0.78\,T_\mathrm{c}$ is 30\,\% smaller.
-The reason has not been identified.
-In contrast, it appears that a parabolic magnetic field correction with $a \simeq 1$Tesla$^{-2}$ can be regarded to be consistent with the Osheroff - Cross data, as shown in Fig.~\ref{OsheroffResult}.
-In Ref.~\cite{Halperin} the consistency of the Osheroff - Cross results with Thuneberg's GL expansion of the surface tension is examined, by searching for a proper combination of strong-coupling corrected GL $\beta$ parameters.
+Adjusting our analysis to the surface tension measured in Lancaster thus appears to give consistent answers.
+In Ref.~\cite{Osheroff} Osheroff and Cross measure the surface tension at melting pressure from $T_\mathrm{AB} = 0.78\,T_\mathrm{c}$ down to $0.53\,T_\mathrm{c}$.
+Their data points are plotted in Fig.~\ref{OsheroffResult}.
+A fit to their high-temperature points with $T > 0.76\,T_\mathrm{c}$ yields $\sigma (T) = 5.87 \cdot 10^{-8} \; (1-T/T_\mathrm{c})^{3/2}\,$J/m$^2$, while from our fitted polynomial we get the prefactor $3.95 \cdot 10^{-8} \,$J/m$^2$, a 30\,\% smaller value.
+The reason for this difference has not been identified.
+In contrast, our parabolic magnetic field correction with $a \simeq 1$T$^{-2}$ can be regarded to be consistent with Osheroff's data, as seen in Figs.~\ref{FieldDependence} and \ref{OsheroffResult}.

+In Ref.~\cite{Halperin} the consistency of the Osheroff - Cross surface tension with Thuneberg's GL expansion is examined, by searching for a proper combination of strong-coupling corrected GL $\beta$ parameters.
 Such curves have the temperature dependence of the black curve in Fig.~\ref{OsheroffResult}.
-Temperatures as low as $\sim 0.5 \, T_\mathrm{c}$ are in general not adequately represented by a GL expansion and, in view of Fig.~\ref{OsheroffResult}, we conclude that the low temperature data points should be excluded from the fitting in Ref.~\cite{Halperin}, to account for the dependence on the magnetic field $H_\mathrm{AB} (T)$.
-This improves the fitting in Ref.~\cite{Halperin}.
+However, temperatures as low as $\sim 0.5 \, T_\mathrm{c}$ in Ref.~\cite{Osheroff} are not adequately represented by a zero-field GL expansion.
+This is seen in Fig.~\ref{OsheroffResult}, where the magnetic polarization from $H_\mathrm{AB} (T)$ enforces an increasing wedge between the black and red curves.
+We recommend that the low temperature data points below $\sim 0.65\,T_\mathrm{c}$ should be excluded from the fitting in Ref.~\cite{Halperin}, to improve the reliability of the fitting procedure.
+By comparing Fig.~\ref{OsheroffResult} to Fig. 4 in Ref.~\cite{Halperin}, one can estimate how this affects the choice of the $\beta$ parameters.

-In our measurements the A-phase section was generally prepared to contain the equilibrium number of doubly quantized vortices which have a continuous order parameter distribution with no singular central line defect \cite{DoubleQuantumVortex}.
-For reference in some cases also the equilibrium vortex sheet was grown.
-This is a related structure, also with continuous order parameter distribution \cite{VortexSheet}.
+Finally we note in passing that the A-phase section was generally prepared to contain the equilibrium number of doubly quantized vortex lines which have a continuous order parameter distribution \cite{DoubleQuantumVortex}.
+For reference, in some cases also a second continuous vortex texture, the equilibrium vortex sheet, was grown \cite{VortexSheet}.
 Within the experimental scatter $\Omega_\mathrm{c} (T)$ was found to be unaffected by the choice of the A-phase vortex structure.
-This conclusion is expected: the instability in Eq.~(\ref{SuperfluidInstability}) depends on the tangential flow velocities at the interface which are not affected by the vortex structure if the flow conditions remain otherwise unchanged.
+This conclusion is expected: the instability in Eq.~(\ref{SuperfluidInstability-2}) depends on the tangential flow velocities at the interface which are not affected by the vortex structure if the flow conditions remain otherwise unchanged.